 On this page find:

-Predictive Policing Demonstration and Evaluation
+Predictive Policing Demonstration and Evaluation Program

 For the first phase of a two-phase effort, NIJ issued a competitive solicitation for Fiscal Year 2009 seeking proposals from law enforcement agencies to plan predictive policing models in their jurisdictions.
 Seven agencies won awards to develop plans to implement a predictive policing demonstration and evaluation program.
 For the second phase, NIJ issued a solicitation for Fiscal Year 2011 that invited Phase 1 awardees to submit proposals to implement the plans they developed.
 Two agencies — the Chicago Police Department (CPD) and the Shreveport (La.)
 Police Department — won grants to continue their work by putting their plans in place.